AdobeDocs/photoshop-api-docs/README.md

 The Photoshop APIs supports using fonts from two locations:
 - [Currently Installed Fonts](SupportedFonts.md)
-- Fonts the user is authorized to access via Typekit.
+- Fonts the user is authorized to access via [Typekit](https://fonts.adobe.com/fonts).
 (Currently only available for OAuth tokens, service token support is forthcoming...)

+If your font is not included in either of these locations you must include an href to the font in your request.
+See the api docs for more information.

 Fonts the user is authorized to access via [Typekit](https://fonts.adobe.com/fonts).
 (Currently only available for OAuth tokens, service token support is forthcoming...)